bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 89% humidity
+- 87% humidity
-- 20 mph wind
+- 19 mph wind
-- 87% cloud cover
+- 98% cloud cover
 - 37 AQI 🟩
 - About 0.4 inches of snow on the ground
-- 1.32 inches of snow and 0.15 inches of rain expected in the next 48 hours
+- 1.29 inches of snow and 0.14 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>